 UV purifiers work well when the water is clear.
 They are not very effective when the water is muddy and contains sediments.
 Also UV rays only kill the germs but the bodies of the dead germs remain suspended in water.
 Therefore separate filters are required to remove the germs and sediments physically.

-UV method works best when used with RO purifiers.
+UV water purification method works best when used with RO purifiers.
 UV rays kill the harmful microbes and RO process filters them out.
 Also the dissolved salts and suspended particles which the UV purifiers cannot remove are taken care by the RO filters and membrane.